vbfelix/relper/README.md

 ### format_digit

-The goal of *format_digit* is to add zero on left of a number, so that all values have the same number of characters.
+The goal of **format_digit** is to add zero on the left of a number, so that all values of a vector have the same number of characters.

 ``` r
 x <- c(1,4,10,12,100,2000)